brainlife/docs/docs/user/project.md

 * **Private**

     Private project allows only the project members to download, or use archived datasets to process data.
 Only the admins and project members can find the project under project list.

+* **Protected**

+    Same as Private projects except all users can see basic project details.
+You can use this to keep your project private but solicit other users to join the project or become a guest users to have read access to the datasets.

 The following table shows who can perform which actions under project.